-For this year’s review, I ordered and tested out the At Home Landline system and the new and improved MobileElite GPS system to see how they hold up to other competing brands.
-I found that the GPS system was sleek and durable, and the products were high-quality and reliable.
-I like that there aren’t any hidden fees or long-term contracts, and there’s a 30-day free trial, so it's easy to give Medical Alert a test run.
-Not everything was rosy – for instance, the at-home unit could use better audio controls.
-That said, I'll walk you through the perks and qualms I had.
+For this review, I ordered and tested the Home System and Mobile System to see how they hold up compared to other competing brands.
+I found that the products were high quality and reliable.
+Medical Alert doesn't charge extra fees or hold you to long-term contracts, and with their 30-day free trial, it's easy to give Medical Alert a test run.
+Not everything was rosy, though; for instance, the at-home unit could use better audio controls.
+That said, I'll share my experience with the company, their medical alert products, and the perks and qualms I had.

-Clicking around Medical Alert's website is fine and all, but I highly recommend that you give them a call for more details about choosing a system that works for you.
+Clicking around Medical Alert's website is fine, but I recommend calling them for help with choosing a system that works for you.
 When I called, an agent named Joe answered the call after about 15 seconds.

-As for the MobileElite GPS, I took the small end of the power cord and plugged it into the back of the charger cradle.
-I connected the larger end of the cord into a wall outlet.
-A green light appeared on the charger, which meant that it was up and running.
-Then I placed the MobileElite onto the cradle, and the power light and signal indicator began to flash before the device announced, “Your device is now charging.”
+As for the Mobile System, I plugged the charging cradle into an outlet, and a green light appeared on the charger, which meant that it was up and running.
+Then, I placed the device onto the cradle, and the power light and signal indicator began to flash before the device announced, “Your device is now charging.”
 The signal indicator then illuminated green.
-I left the MobileElite device in its cradle for about an hour before it was fully charged.
+I left the Mobile System in its cradle for a few hours, and it was fully charged.

-|At Home Landline||– Two-way speaker communication via in-home base unit
+|Home System (Landline)||– Two-way speaker communication via the in-home base unit

-– Waterproof emergency pendant or bracelet
+– Water-resistant emergency pendant or bracelet

 – Base unit with 24/7 professional monitoring

-|At Home No Landline||– Two-way speaker communication via in-home base unit
+|Home System (Cellular)||– Two-way speaker communication via the in-home base unit

-– Waterproof emergency pendant or bracelet
+– Water-resistant emergency pendant or bracelet

 – Base unit with 24/7 professional monitoring

-|MobileElite GPS||– 24/7 professional monitoring
+|Mobile System||– 24/7 professional monitoring

 – Interchangeable neck and wrist options for help buttons